-But here’s the thing.
+But on the topic of SEO, here’s the thing.

-Have you heard of the 80/20 rule of blogging?
+I’m sure you’ve heard of the 80/20 rule in blogging, right?

 Derek Halpern from Social Triggers believes that blog writing should take about 20% of your time.
 The other 80% of your time you should be focused on doing blog promotion.